iamamodbotbrain/iamamodbotbrain/README.md

-blue color represents core and fundamental constants. red color concerning text represent automatic commands prompted for perform by user/consumer. commited changes are absolutes that can only be retracted back with purposeful deletion of input.
+blue color represents core and fundamental constants. red color concerning text represent automatic commands prompted for perform by user/consumer. commited changes are absolutes that can only be retracted back with purposeful deletion of input. observable and felt changes caused process the proper output by feedback input back into subjective experience by stimuli.